 - A lung disease that makes it harder to breathe (chronic obstructive pulmonary disease or COPD).
-Taking a specific umckaloabo extract along with standard treatment seems to reduce the number of COPD flares in people with moderate or severe COPD.
-Umckaloabo might also reduce COPD symptoms, the use of antibiotics during a flare, and the number of days missed from work related to COPD.
+Taking a specific umckaloabo extract (EPs 7630, Dr. Willmar Schwabe Pharmaceuticals) by mouth along with standard treatment seems to reduce the number of COPD flares in people with moderate or severe COPD.
+It might also reduce the need for antibiotics.

 Special Precautions and Warnings

-Children: Umckaloabo is POSSIBLY SAFE when taken by mouth for up to one week.
+Children: A specific umckaloabo extract (EPs 7630, Dr. Willmar Schwabe Pharmaceuticals) is possibly safe when taken by mouth for up to one week.
 There isn't enough reliable information to know if it is safe when taken for longer periods of time.

 Diseases of the immune system such as multiple sclerosis (MS), lupus (systemic lupus erythematosus, SLE), rheumatoid arthritis (RA), or other conditions: Umckaloabo might cause the immune system to become more active.
 This could increase the symptoms of these diseases.
 If you have one of these conditions, it's best to avoid using umckaloabo.

 Surgery: Umckaloabo might slow blood clotting.
-In theory, it might increase the risk for bleeding during surgical procedures.
+It might increase the risk for bleeding during surgical procedures.
 Stop using umckaloabo at least 2 weeks before a scheduled surgery.

 Medications that decrease the immune system (Immunosuppressants) interacts with UMCKALOABO

 Umckaloabo can increase the activity of the immune system.
 Some medications, such as those used after a transplant, decrease the activity of the immune system.
 Taking umckaloabo along with these medications might decrease the effects of these medications.

 Medications that slow blood clotting (Anticoagulant / Antiplatelet drugs) interacts with UMCKALOABO